 A food or chemical allergen can be minor, serious and life-changing, or result in death. chemical allergen can result in rashes or blisters.
 Food allergies are not always just welts or rashes.
 It can result in anaphylaxis, throat swelling, and death.
 In some people each new exposure can result in lower tolerance to the allergen.
 When a serious injury that is caused by an allergen has the potential to be life-changing.
 If you could not breathe after being exposed to an ingredient in paint being used in a building and, as a result, your brain was without sufficient oxygen for too long, it is highly likely that some functions impairment.

 Evidence, Causation, Proof

 Lack of sufficient evidence that proves causation is what makes some allergic reaction injury seem difficult, but it can be proved.
 It is important that if you have an allergic reaction caused by someone else’s negligence you seek medical treatment immediately, make sure the physician writes up the cause of your reaction in their notes, if you have any witnesses you should document their contact information.
 Consider that expert witnesses may also need to be involved.
 You want to be sure that you do not fall short in having a strong case.

 You will want to speak to a personal injury attorney as soon as you can so that your attorney can put a strong case together and you can get as much compensation as you can.
-We are happy to offer a free consultation and evaluate your case.
+Contact our office for a consultation.